Confirming Work Activities and Resources for an Occupational Work Area in the Workplace

 Core ideas you must understand for this topic

-• **Health, Safety and Welfare in Construction:** Understanding and applying the Health and Safety at Work Act 1974, Construction (Design and Management) Regulations 2015 (CDM), risk assessments, method statements, and the correct use of Personal Protective Equipment (PPE) to ensure a safe working environment for yourself and others.
+• Health and Safety: Understanding the Health and Safety at Work Act 1974, risk assessments, and the use of PPE (Personal Protective Equipment).

 Learning Objectives